Maccabipedia/MaccabipediaCalendar/README.md

 The project uses GitHub Actions to automatically update the calendars:

 - Schedule: Daily at 21:05 UTC
-- Manually triggerable via workflow_dispatch
+- Manually triggered via workflow_dispatch
 - Environment variables are stored as GitHub Secrets